All Episodes

 Stop at the duty-free shop when he landed at Stansted and go in there and pick one up?

-No, obviously because it was preloaded with uh that's another thing about an iPod.
+No, obviously, because it was preloaded with the thing.

 Here is the audio of Obama's chat with the Queen.

-Now, what this is, um let's see, this is uh Obama and Prince Philip had this quiet exchange yesterday at Buckingham Palace.
+Now, what this is, let's see, this is Obama and Prince Philip.

 David Cameron.

-This was off mic.
+This was Off Mic.

-This was not part of the ceremony, so Obama telling the prince what he had done all day.
+So Obama telling the prince what he had done all day.

-Yeah, it's meetings with the uh Chicons or Russians.
+Yeah, meetings with the Chikons or Russians.

-David Cameron, I'm proud to say I didn't nod off in any of the meetings, and Phillips said, can you tell a difference between them?
+David Cameron, I'm proud to say I didn't nod off in any of the meetings.

 And Obama said it's all a blur.